Robertson, Hunter spark Auburn's second-half outburst

 Auburn’s Tank Bigsby rushed for 122 yards on 11 carries, giving him back-to-back 100-yard performances to open the season.
 Hunter, who took the No. 2 running back role Saturday in the absence of Shaun Shivers, has matched that feat in the first two games of his college career.

-Auburn travels to face Penn State in a primetime showdown next weekend.
+Auburn travels to face Penn State in a prime-time showdown this weekend.

 (0) comments